QingliangZhao/AI-App-ProFashion/README.md

 # AI-App-ProFashion
-A Mobile App which using AI technilogy to provide outfit recommendation for young female professionals based on their wardrobe, weather and occasion;
+A Mobile App which using AI technology to provide outfit recommendation for young female professionals based on their wardrobe, weather and occasion